russross/codrilla/api.md

     *   ID: the ID# of the assignment
     *   Open: timestamp when the problem opens
     *   Close: timestamp when the problem closes
+    *   Active: true if the assignment is currently open
     *   ForCredit: false if this assignment is not required

     For active assignments, the listing also contains the following: